Version dated May 1, 2023

 - the review and optimization of requirements analysis processes for the purpose of contacting customers directly and the collection of personal data from publicly accessible sources for the purpose of acquiring customers;

-- advertising and marketing (including the staging of events), provided you have not objected to the use of your data (if we send you advertising as an existing customer, you may object to this at any time and we shall place you on a blocked list to prevent further advertising mailings by regular mail and/or email);
+- advertising and marketing (including the administration and the staging of events), provided you have not objected to the use of your data (if we send you advertising as an existing customer, you may object to this at any time and we shall place you on a blocked list to prevent further advertising mailings by regular mail and/or email);

 - market and opinion research, media monitoring;

 - asserting legal claims and defense in connection with legal disputes and regulatory proceedings;

 - the prevention and resolution of criminal acts and other misconduct (such as the conducting of internal investigations, data analyses to fight fraud);

 - warranties by our company, in particular by IT, our website and the online services offered through it and by other platforms;